bendaws/vim/README.md

-# si 4.1
+# vim2 4.1
-si is a basic text editor written in scratch from C. There is no real big benefit to it; I just didn't want to learn how to use Vim or a super complicated editor, so I implemented the basics of it myself.
+vim2 is a basic text editor written in scratch from C. There is no real big benefit to it; I just didn't want to learn how to use Vim or a super complicated editor, so I implemented the basics of it myself.

 ## Features
 - Two modes: `-- NORMAL --` and `-- INSERT --`